California Motorcycle Laws Every Biker Should Know

 Motorcycle Safety Equipment Requirements

-The California Motorcycle Handbook says any street-legal motorcycle must have the following safety equipment:
+The California Motorcycle Handbook says any street-legal bike must have the following safety equipment:

 - Headlights